 It's not that we don't want to profess our undying love for you.
 We just believe certain things—dental surgery, skydiving instruction, writing our own vows—are best left to the experts.
-Our preference will always be to let the officiant do his job.
+Our preference will always be to let the officiant do his or her job.
 If, however, your preference is to personalize, then expect the following from your man (and tell him we said, "Godspeed").

-It seems romantic to surprise each other at the wedding ceremony until your groom announces he hasn't been this happy since the Giants won the Super Bowl.
+It may sound romantic to surprise each other at the wedding ceremony until your groom announces he hasn't been this happy since the Giants won the Super Bowl.
 To avoid this, discuss the basics of what you plan to say beforehand.
 A few lines or a few paragraphs?
 Formal or casual?
 Personal anecdotes?
 Favorite song lyrics (please, no favorite song lyrics)?
 It'll kill the mystery a little but—trust us—you'll both be better off.

 No 10-Dollar Words

 We trade emails all day with managers who cram as much superfluous business jargon into their sentences as humanly possible, and all it does is remind everyone how little is actually getting done.
 Cluttered, ugly sentences don't work in emails and the same goes for our vows.
-Expect to hear only words we'd actually use in conversation.
+Expect to only hear words we'd actually use in conversation.

 No Note Cards

 Okay, Maybe One Note Card

-Whether he blows off the aforementioned rule or the moment just gets too big for him, it's a comfort to have a backup plan.
+Whether he blows off the aforementioned rule or the moment just gets too big for him, it never hurts to have a backup plan.
 In this case, a cheat sheet in a jacket pocket will suffice.

 We advise our guys to use the "Three Fs" of vow writing as their central theme: forever, fidelity, and falling in love.
-Men never like to sound too schmaltzy, but we always remind them of being scared of sappiness at your wedding is like being scared of snow on the ski slopes.
+Men never like to sound too schmaltzy, but we always remind them that being scared of sappiness at your wedding is like being scared of snow on the ski slopes.